timothyshull/programming_notes/c++/the_c++_programming_lang_advice.md

 # Chapter 21 - Class Hierarchies
 1. Use unique_ptr or shared_ptr to avoid forgetting to delete objects created using new
-2. Avoid date members in base classes intended as interfaces
+2. Avoid data members in base classes intended as interfaces
 3. Use abstract classes to express interfaces
 4. Give an abstract class a virtual destructor to ensure proper cleanup
 5. Use override to make overriding explicit in large class hierarchies